vberlier/narwhal/examples/basic/README.md

 # Basic example

-This is the most basic usage of Unicorn possible.
-To run this example, Unicorn should be installed globally.
-Check out the [`run_tests.c`](https://github.com/vberlier/unicorn/blob/master/examples/basic/run_tests.c) file for a very simple introduction to Unicorn.
+This is the most basic usage of Narwhal possible.
+To run this example, Narwhal should be installed globally.
+Check out the [`run_tests.c`](https://github.com/vberlier/narwhal/blob/master/examples/basic/run_tests.c) file for a very simple introduction to Narwhal.

 You can compile this example by running `make`.